 Next to each EQ band's dot in the display, the EQ parameter display shows the exact parameter values for the EQ band, along with quick controls to bypass or delete a band, enter solo mode, and change its shape.
 You can double-click a value in the display directly to edit it.
+You can also click-and-drag or use the mouse wheel above any of the shown parameters to make changes on a band or selection.
 Click the triangular menu button to access the band menu with more options.

 In case you find the EQ parameter display to be distracting, you can turn it off via the Show EQ Parameter Display option on the Help menu.